daniloefl/quantumToysGWT/README.md

 You can then open war/SchroedingerWebApp.html in a browser.

+Please read doc/QuantumToys/client/SchroedingerCalculator.html for information on the details of what it does.

 For more information, please contact the author at:
 Danilo Ferreira de Lima <daniloefl@gmail.com>